mvysny/mvysny.github.io/_posts/2023-6-13-okhttp-vs-httpclient.md

 What about Android?
 The `java.net.http.HttpClient` is missing; Android instead packages Apache HttpClient by default.
 The quality of that one is unknown, but I'm not sure whether it's portable to JDK.
-Everyone else seems to be using okhttp so I'll go with that for the time being.
+Everyone else seems to be using okhttp, so I'll go with that for the time being.

 Beware: okhttp 3.13+ requires Android 5.0 (SDK 21); you can use 3.12+ but it lacks support for TLS 1.2+.
 I think that everyone switched to Android 5.0 already, so going with okhttp 4+ is probably a good choice.